 Quarterly Payment means the amount determined in accordance with section 3 of Schedule 4.

-Rated Capacity means the actual instantaneous export capability of the Project from time to time.
+Rated Capacity means the actual instantaneous export capability of the Facility from time to time.

-Recipient has the meaning given in clause 20.4(a).
+Recipient has the meaning given in clause 18.4(a).

 Registered Capacity has the meaning given in Chapter 4A of the National Electricity Rules.